 Post-AGM Event: Craigdarroch Castle Private Guided Tour and Reception at the Empress$86 tour and reception; $64 reception only

 Attendee and Companion registrants may purchase tickets when registering for the AGM

 A special post-AGM gathering is an AGM tradition, enabling participants to extend the fun and socialize.
 The 2022 event starts with a private, guided tour of Craigdarroch Castle, followed by a reception back at the Fairmont Empress.
 When it was completed in 1890, the Scottish baronial-style Craigdarroch Castle was the largest private home in Canada, and it contains one of North America’s finest collections of stained glass, as well as high Victorian furniture and decor.
 You will visit sumptuous rooms where the Dunsmuir family lived and entertained and the spaces inhabited by staff, with an expert guide relating stories of the mansion and its owners—as with Sense and Sensibility, the family’s inheritance story shows that intentions are not always honored!

 Craigdarroch Castle is 1.4 miles from the Fairmont Empress.
 Because some participants may wish to sightsee before the tour, transportation is not provided, though there will be an assembly point where those wishing to share cabs can meet up.

 Accessibility: The tour visits four floors of the mansion, which can be reached only by stairs.
-A reception-only option, without the visit to Craigdarroch Castle, will be offered during registration.
+A reception-only option, without the visit to Craigdarroch Castle, is available.